Statistically significant tests of multiparticle quantum correlations based on randomized measurements: Estimation of the moments

 Given Eqs.~(\ref{eq:EstimatorEt}) and (\ref{eq:EstimatorRt}), our goal is now to gauge the statistical error of an estimation $\tilde{\mathcal R}^{(t)}$ as a function of the number of subsystems $N$.
 More precisely, we aim for lower bounds on the total number of required measurement samples $M_\text{tot}=M\times K$ needed in order to estimate $\mathcal R^{(t)}$ with a precision of at least $\delta$ and confidence $\gamma$ , i.e., such that $\text{Prob}(|\tilde{\mathcal R}^{(t)}-{\mathcal R}^{(t)}|\leq \delta)\geq \gamma $ for $M_\text{tot}\geq M(\gamma,t)$. \\

-In order to achieve this goal one can exploit concentration inequalities which provide deviation bounds on the probability $1-\text{Prob}(|\tilde{\mathcal R}^{(t)}-{\mathcal R}^{(t)}|\leq \delta)$, i.e., the probability that the estimator deviates from the mean value by a certain margin.
-In the SM~\cite{SM} we discuss three such approaches which differ in their assumptions on the random variable $\tilde{\mathcal R}^{(t)}$, based on the Chebyshev-Cantelli and Bernstein inequality, as well as a more general approach using Chernoff bounds~\cite{SchmidtSpringer2010}.
+In order to achieve this goal we exploit concentration inequalities which provide deviation bounds on the probability $1-\text{Prob}(|\tilde{\mathcal R}^{(t)}-{\mathcal R}^{(t)}|\leq \delta)$, i.e., the probability that the estimator deviates from the mean value by a certain margin.
+In App.~\ref{app:EstimationMoments} we discuss three such approaches which differ in their assumptions on the random variable $\tilde{\mathcal R}^{(t)}$, based on the Chebyshev-Cantelli and Bernstein inequality, as well as a more general approach using Chernoff bounds~\cite{SchmidtSpringer2010}.
 For instance, for the Chebyshev-Cantelli inequality this leads to a minimal two-sided error bar of $\tilde{\mathcal R}^{(t)}$ that guarantees the confidence $\gamma$:

 where $\text{Var}(\tilde{\mathcal R}^{(t)})$ denotes the variance of the estimator~(\ref{eq:EstimatorRt}) which can be evaluated using the properties of the binomial distribution.
 For instance, in case of the second moment $\mathcal R^{(2)}$ we find that the variance reads